leonzhouwei/nginx-file-download/README.md

-ei# Nginx-based Large Files Downloading Service
+# Nginx-based Large Files Downloading Service
 This is a large files downloading service based on Nginx, Spring Boot, PostgreSQL and SSDB.
 Dynamically adding more files and more Nginx nodes are supportive, which simply requireds some registration steps on the administraion Web pages.

 ## Technology Selections